mever-team/FairBench/docs/material/visualization.md

 If you have a wide enough screen, it may be more convenient to display the individual cards side-by-side by setting `horizontal=False` in the environment's constructor.
-An example is shown below.
+An example is presented below.
 By default, distributions are hidden under expanding details, but set `distributions=True` to make make them always visible.
 Finally, set `horizontal_bars=False` to